oscerd/vagrant-multiVM-tomcat/modules/tomcat/README.md

 For more information about the parameters definition see Parameters section.
 In this example we refer to a generic sample.war package.
 This is the sample application from
 Apache Community and it comes from this url: __https://tomcat.apache.org/tomcat-7.0-doc/appdev/sample/__

+If you want to install tomcat and deploy your package with a specific context you can use this example manifest:

 ```puppet
 	tomcat::setup { "tomcat":
 	  family => "7",